shivamsinghchahar/DataStructures-AFunApproach/LinkedList/Introduction.md

 * Unlike arrays, It does not have contiguous block of memory but the *nodes are scattered in the memory*.
 * Memory is wasted in terms of extra reference points.

-We can dive deeper into the Arrays and Linked comparison but I assume you can easily figure that out or you can google it :)
+We can dive deeper into the Arrays and Linked list comparison but I assume you can easily figure that out or you can google it :)